Skip to main content

 No matter where I go on campus, no matter the time of day, I always find support.
 This school is full of amazing facilities, passionate faculty, and inspiring classmates.
 And the atmosphere here is charged with creative energy!
 Everywhere I go, I see people creating inspiring work, it’s impossible to be art-blocked at Ringling College.

-Daniel Mainou Reyes ’26, Graphic Design
+Daniel Mainou Reyes ’26

 he/him

-As a Graphic Design major I had the unique experience of joining the Ligature team, it was a way for me to collaborate with a bunch of people in the major from sophomores to seniors.
+As a Graphic Design major, I had the unique experience of joining the Ligature team.
+It was a way for me to collaborate with a bunch of people in the major from sophomores to seniors.
 It allowed me to design, collaborate, and think in another way, unrelated to a class project.
-There is such a big sense of community among the students and faculty here I will really miss collaborating on projects and learning from other classmates and faculty.
+There is such a big sense of community among the students and faculty here.
+I will really miss collaborating on projects and learning from other classmates and faculty.

-Janice Park ’24, Illustration
+Janice Park ’24

 she/her